Campaigners succeed in stalling Plaistow farm’s bid to be an energy plant

-Earlier in the week chairman of Plaistow and Ifold Parish Council Sara Burrell said: “We do not agree with the West Sussex County Council report and we do not accept their recommendation and we’re seeking legal opinion.
+Chairman of Plaistow and Ifold Parish Council Sara Burrell said: “We do not agree with the West Sussex County Council report and we do not accept their recommendation and we’re seeking legal opinion.

 “Our response will be determined by that opinion.
 It could go several ways.”

-Before the report was withdrawn he said: “Having had the opportunity to study the WSCC planning report and recommendation as well as the legal counsel opinion they obtained I can only express the view that whilst I’m no legal or planning expert, I have been involved with planning policy making, served on a LPA development committee and successfully managed numerous major applications around the country by relying on the application of a test of reasonableness and basic planning principles.
+He said: “Having had the opportunity to study the WSCC planning report and recommendation as well as the legal counsel opinion they obtained I can only express the view that whilst I’m no legal or planning expert, I have been involved with planning policy making, served on a LPA development committee and successfully managed numerous major applications around the country by relying on the application of a test of reasonableness and basic planning principles.

 “This application may be seen as a complicated one unless we remember the basic principles and then it only too apparent that it is simply inappropriate.

-“I believe WSCC Planners may have lost sight of the principles and purpose of Development Management and are failing to see the wood for the trees.”
+“I believe WSCC Planners may have lost sight of the principles and purpose of Development Management and are failing to see the wood for the trees.